Certification as "Specialist in Craniofacial Therapy“: what does it stand for?

-The physical therapistsm speechtherapists and dentists listed on the CRAFTA® website have successfully passed the CRAFTA® exam.
+The physical therapists, speech therapists and dentists listed on the CRAFTA® website have successfully passed the CRAFTA® exam.

-PrufungParts of the exam are questions in the field of anatomy, pathology, dentistry nomenclature, pain physiology, cognitive behavioral therapy, neurodynamics, neurological tests, Clinical Reasoning, phylo- and ontogenesis, clinimetrics and documentation of clinical patterns, physical examinations and treatment strategies (based on evidence-based medicine) for the temporomandibular and craniofacial region.
+The exam consist of questions coming from the fields of anatomy, pathology, dentistry nomenclature, pain physiology, cognitive behavioral therapy, neurodynamics, neurological examination, Clinical Reasoning, phylo- and ontogenesis, clinimetrics and documentation of clinical patterns, physical examinations and treatment strategies (based on evidence-based medicine) for the temporomandibular and craniofacial region.

 The aim of the exam is the assurance of quality standards in the application of craniofacial therapy.
-While preparing for the exam, the therapists repeat intensively the learning matter once again.
-In the end, the patient benefits from this thorough knowledge and quality in the treatment approach.
+While preparing for the exam, the therapists repeat intensively the learned content.
+The patients benefit from this thorough knowledge and quality in the treatment approach.

-Further, the certificate is meant as a seal of quality for patients and other health professions and organizations in the interdisciplinary cooperation.
-In order to keep the certificate valid, the certified therapists has the obligation for continuing professional development, e.g. through continuing education courses.
-This is part of the accreditation system.
+Further, the certificate is meant as a quality assurance for patients and other health professions and organizations in interdisciplinary cooperation.
+In order to keep the certificate valid, the certified therapists have the obligation for continuing professional development, e.g. through continuing education courses.
+This is part of the CRAFTA® accreditation system.